A generalization of the Ross symbols in higher K-groups and hypergeometric functions II: Hypergeometric Schemes

 \subsection{Pairing $Q$ on $W_dH^d_\dR(U/A)$}

-Let $K$ be a field of characteristic zero, and $A=K[t,(t-t^2)^{-1}]$.
-Let $U$ be the hypergeometric scheme \eqref{HG-eq0} over $A$ (we do not assume that $K$ contains primitive $n_i$-th roots of unity).
-It is a general fact that there is a $(-1)^d$-symmetric pairing on $W_dH^d_\dR(U/A)$ induced from the polarization pairing on $H^d_\dR(X/A)$ (e.g. \cite[Corollary 2.12]{MHS}).
-However we need more explicit description of it for the later use.
-Let $H^\bullet_{\dR,c}(U/A)$ denote the de Rham cohomology with compact support.
+Let $K$ be a field of characteristic zero, and $A$ an integral smooth $K$-algebra.
+Let $U$ be the hypergeometric scheme \eqref{HG-eq0} over $A$ of relative dimension $d$ (we do not assume that $K$ contains primitive $n_i$-th roots of unity).
+We construct a natural pairing